-Our interdisciplinary major in Writing and Rhetoric must be paired with a minor or an additional major in another discipline.
-The combination prepares students to pursue goals such as business writing, environmental writing, technical writing, or graduate study.
-Students interested in creative writing can tailor a Writing and Rhetoric major to include study in poetry, fiction, narrative nonfiction, playwriting, and screenwriting.
+Our interdisciplinary major in writing and rhetoric must be paired with a minor or an additional major.
+The combination prepares students to pursue goals such as business writing, environmental writing, technical writing or graduate study.
+If you're interested in creative writing, you can tailor a writing and rhetoric major to include study in poetry, fiction, narrative nonfiction, playwriting and screenwriting.